JoeyLI17/Advanced-Lane-Line/project_writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+In file `01_Project_code_JLI.ipynb`, `Cell # Step 4` `Cell # Step 5` discriptes the way I find the starting point and using sliding windows to detect and gether all the data points I need for the 2nd order ployfit.
+Afterwards, my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]